ucla-oarc-web/WebBlocks/template/billboard/README.md

 ## Features
 * A billboard may be executed with either a div or a figure; if using a figure, the semantic suggestion is that the content can be considered an encapsulated unit where the flow within the page can be arbitrary to the surrounding content.
 * If using figure, the tagline should be marked up as a fig caption; html5 stipulates that only one fig caption may be nested in a figure while multiple images can be.
+* If each image requires its own caption, use the nested figure alternative markup.
 * A call-to-action button is supported but optional to the billboard.
 * Interactive media features are optionally supported (js slideshow/ js carousel/ js accordion / video player); in such a case player controls will need to be rendered.